Kintyre/ksconf/docs/source/dyn/cli.rst

                             to standard out.
       --comments, -C        Preserve comments.
 Comments are discarded by default.
       --verbose             Enable additional output.
+      --skip-broken         Skip broken input files.
+Without this things like duplicate stanzas and invalid entries will cause processing to stop.
       --match {regex,wildcard,string}, -m {regex,wildcard,string}
                             Specify pattern matching mode.
 Defaults to 'wildcard' allowing for '*' and '?' matching.
 Use 'regex' for